Reading time: 7 min.

 What is diffuse thinning?

-Diffuse thinning is a type of hair loss which, through hair shedding, thins the hair and gives an almost see-through appearance, making the scalp visible through the hair.
-Another name for this form of hair loss is ‘diffuse unpatterned alopecia’; it differs from other forms of hair loss as it does not follow androgenetic alopecia patterns and instead affects the entire scalp, rather than creating a receding hairline or affecting specific patches of the scalp.
+Another name for this form of hair loss is ‘diffuse unpatterned alopecia’.
+Diffuse hair loss differs from other forms of hair loss as it does not follow androgenetic alopecia patterns and instead affects the entire scalp, rather than creating a receding hairline or affecting specific patches of the scalp.

 This form of hair loss affects both men and women at any age, and though hereditary factors can cause it, there are many other reasons why you could be experiencing diffuse thinning.